arrafialam1/Database-Design-and-Integration-Projects/README.md

 # Database Design and Integration Projects

-This repository showcases projects demonstrating expertise in designing, implementing, and managing relational and non-relational databases.
 The projects include real-world scenarios to highlight skills in database modeling, data insertion, querying, and integration using SQL (PostgreSQL) and MongoDB.

 ---